Former U.N. 'relief chief' shares his secret for coping with crises: a 'sunny gene'

 He's now published a memoir reflecting on his time at the U.N., titled "Relief Chief: A Manifesto for Saving Lives in Dire Times" — and proposing solutions to how to support people faster and more effectively.

-NPR talks to Lowcock, now a fellow at the Center for Global Development, a Washington, D.C.-based think tank, about worsening global crises, the problem with donor aid — and what inspires him to keep doing this work.
+NPR talks to Lowcock, based in London and now a fellow at the Center for Global Development, a Washington, D.C.-based think tank, about worsening global crises, the problem with donor aid — and what inspires him to keep doing this work.
 This interview has been edited for length and clarity.

 Why is the head of UNOCHA called the "relief chief"?